Inform us of barriers to trade and investment

 Related websites

-- Solvit – Effective problem solving in Europe
+- Solvit – Effective problem solving in Europe (Link to another website.)
+(Opens New Window)

-- Ministry of employment and the economy
+- Ministry of Employment and the Economy(Link to another website.)
+(Opens New Window)

-- Market access related web page of the Directorate General for Trade of the European Commission
+- Market access related web page of the Directorate General for Trade of the European Commission (Link to another website.)
+(Opens New Window)